Risk Management in Flying

 Icarus Series #3: Flying Too Close To The Sun

+Check out their line of headsets, camera cables, and LED lighting today!
 Icarus was so enchanted by flight that he failed to heed his father’s warnings and crashed into the sea.
 He became hypnotized; drunken by his senses.
 He flew too close to the sun and melted his wings.
-How many of us have found ourselves in this state?
-So enthused by the gift of flight…
+How many of us have…

 January 17, 2014